gvwilson/thirdbit/src/fiction/cloudherd/index.md

 any more than a flower is over when its seeds still lie buried, waiting for spring.*

-*The forest wasn't afraid for itself, Noxy realized with a cold shock.
+*The forest wasn't afraid for itself, Noxy realized with a sinking feeling.
 It was afraid for her and for the forest that __she__ belonged to, for every person alive or yet to be born.
 Whatever lay dormant and patient in the middle of that bruise on the world